 According to an Italian tradition, couples smash a vase on their wedding day.
 The broken pieces of glass symbolizes the many happy years they are going to spend together.

-The Romans believe in throwing a handful of rice, wheat or any form of grain over the newly married couple’s head as a symbol of fertility and having a healthy family in the future.
+The Romans believed that throwing a handful of rice, wheat, or any form of grain over the newly married couple’s head as a symbol of fertility and having a healthy family in the future.

 In Greece, little girls are asked to toss flower buds and petals ahead of the bride as a sign of welcoming her new beginning with good vibes.

 5. Spiders on your wedding dress are definitely good omens.

 The English believe that if a bride finds a spider or any eight-legged insect on her wedding dress, it will bring her good luck.